How does it work?

 The Community Energy Challenge makes achieving energy efficiency at your business as easy as possible from start to finish.
 We provide you with a full energy assessment, a comprehensive report detailing cost-effective measures, on-going technical support and project facilitation, and access to exclusive financial incentives.
 Learn more about the Community Energy Challenge and sign up today!

 One of our Energy Advisors will perform a walk-through energy assessment and examine all major appliances and building systems, the building envelope, and operational practices to identify energy-saving opportunities.
 Grant funding allows us to offer our services at a substantially subsidized rate.
 To participate, businesses pay a one-time fee prior to the assessment (discounts are available for non-profits).

 2. Receive a customized Energy Assessment Report

 The report outlines quick fixes (no-cost and low-cost solutions), as well as long-term efficiency opportunities in your building.
 This report will help you help prioritize energy efficiency measures by quantifying how much they will save/cost, and work through the next steps, with information about resources and financial incentives to help you complete projects.

 The CEC can help you interpret and implement any of the recommendations in your report, as well as provide project management services for bigger projects.
 Common recommendations include efficiency improvements to lighting, HVAC systems, and the building envelope, as well as renewable energy projects.

 4. Access incentives for your project

-CEC participants have access to exclusive financial incentives of up to $5,000 per project, based on energy savings.
+CEC participants have access to exclusive financial incentives of up to $5,000 per site, based on energy savings.
 Each participating business is also entitled to a $1,000 budget to be put toward “quick fix” projects, such as screw-in LED lighting, low-flow faucet aerators, power strips, and more.
 We will also help you identify and apply for existing utility rebates for your projects.

 5. Continued support and recognition!